idaholab/virtual_test_bed/doc/content/microreactors/s8er/s8er_reactor_description.md

 ## Introduction

 The S8ER was part of a fleet of reactors built during the Systems for Nuclear Auxilliary Power (SNAP) program.
-These reactors were spaced based aiming to be used as auxilliary power for components such as satellites.
+These reactors were space-based aiming to be used as auxiliary power for components such as satellites.

 These systems were the first to explore novel microreactor technology and share many similar characteristics to modern designs that include comparable power output, compact core design, representative reactor-physics phenomena, alkali metal working fluids and high temperature solid moderators prone to hydrogen migration.